zsteve/gWOT/README.md

 Alternatively, clone this repository and `cd gWOT && pip install .`

+## Documentation

+Read the [documentation](https://gwot.readthedocs.io/en/latest/) and also refer to the [paper](https://arxiv.org/abs/2102.09204) for mathematical details regarding the method and its implementation.

 ## Example application: bistable landscape with branching

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/zsteve/gWOT/blob/main/examples/gWOT_example.ipynb)

+This is a simple example tutorial covering basic application of gWOT to simulated data from a bistable (bifurcating) stochastic process where particles undergo branching (division).

 ## Paper